course-dprep/Airbnb_Ratings_Bedroom_Analysis/README.md

 # Introduction

 This assignment will be about Airbnb and the relationship between two variables.
-More specifically, the variables that will be analyzed are price and the rating of the accomodation.
-In this README a reasoning will be given why we chose the two variables, the control variables, which strategy we will follow, in order for this research to be used in the future.
+More specifically, the variables that will be analyzed are the rating of the accomodation and the amount of bedrooms per person.
+In this README a reasoning will be given why we chose the two variables, the control variables, how we will go about analysing the data, and future uses for our created dataset.

 # 1.Research Motivation

 Airbnb is a popular online marketplace and hospitality platform that enables individuals to list, discover, and book accommodations and lodging options in various locations around the world.
 It allows hosts to rent out their homes or spare rooms to travelers, providing a unique and often more affordable alternative to traditional hotels.
-The purpose of this project is to find out if the price per night has a significant effect on ratings.
-High pricing could reduce the perceived value of a property and lead to lower ratings.

-The findings will be relevant for customers of AirBnb that are interested in booking an accommodation.
-Ratings could be based on value, meaning that the highest ratings might not be found on the high-end of the pricing spectrum at all.
+The purpose of this project is to find out if the amount of bedrooms per person has a significant effect on ratings.
+We chose this variable as a proxy for size.
+Larger houses will likely have more bedrooms available for the people it accomodates.
+The question then becomes if people mind having more space to themselves, and whether this increases ratings.
+This is important to learn about travellers preferences on AirBnB.
+Is it a platform where size of the accomodation is valued?
+Do people mind if they have to share bedrooms with other people of their group?
+Does the rating of the accomodation deteriorate quickly if the number becomes three or four to one?
+By looking into the relationship between bedrooms per person and the rating we will get some indication of where preferences lie.

 # 2.Research Question